A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Preliminaries on H older spaces

-We now state and prove some fundamental properties of the Hölder seminorm and, more generally, of Hölder spaces.
-All proofs are straightforward adaptations of those provided in \cite{fiorenza2017holder} for real-valued functions defined on subsets of $\mathbb{R}^d$, where $d \in \mathbb{N}$.
+We now state and prove some fundamental properties of the H\"older seminorm and, more generally, of H\"older spaces.
+All proofs are straightforward adaptations of those provided in \cite{Fiorenza2016Holder} for real-valued functions defined on subsets of $\mathbb{R}^d$, where $d \in \mathbb{N}$.
 We start by showing the relation between H\"older spaces with different exponents.

 Throughout this section, $(X,\tilde{d})$ denotes a metric space.

 \begin{prop} Let $0<\mu < \gamma \leq 1$ and define